5 ways to influence champion lifetime value

 “The first piece of advice I have for doing this is if there's a job change, put your champion into a sequence,” says Christian.

 “It’s also important to ensure that something happens when there's a change in a customer account, a target account, or an open opportunity.
-And that it isn’t just a notification, but some kind of automation, like a prepared message.”
+And that it takes the form of an actual automation, like a prepared message.”

-Automating champion tracking and sales sequences guarantees that these leads are being acted on.
+Automating champion tracking and sales sequences guarantees that your team acts on these leads.
 With UserGems, for example, our customers have their champions automatically surfaced in their CRM, triggering an automated sequence that ensures they’re engaged.

 2. Avoid making an ask in the first outreach